 Frustrated with how the internet had attacked my character instead of emphasizing the real issue of my grown woman girlfriend who's still obsessed with Minnie ears and princesses, I jumped in to defend myself:

 And one thing I learned from all of this that being an Adult Disney Woman is an actual thing?
 Like something grown women identify as?

 Like I said, though, I very much enjoy Disney.
 Of course it has its downsides, like the dipshit dads with their kids on their shoulders blocking views of the fireworks, or the assholes whipping around the park in scooters running over toes and bitching if you get in their way (I didn't mention this tidbit because I knew that Twitter, being the bastion of wokeness that it is, would be quick to accuse me of ableism).

-But seriously, if you're one of those couples going to Disney every year when there's an entire world to see, walking around in Minnie ears and kissing your significant other in front of the castle as fireworks explode, I don't know maybe try like Colorado or something?
+But seriously, if you're one of those couples going to Disney every on a yearly basis, walking around in Minnie ears and kissing your significant other in front of the castle as fireworks explode, I don't know maybe try like Colorado or something?
 Just a thought.